mingchun-hsu/crypto-wallet/README.md

 - Total balance and List item is observe each related data
 - Support swipe refresh that will re-trigger data refresh
 - Launch data request asynchronously and handle exception separately
+- List is sorted by usd balance
+- Coin balance's rate is provided with most amount in rate array

 ## About Data